BaileyJM02/veoir/.coursework/readme.md

 }
 ```

-With a slight amendment to the HTM file, I can prevent the empty `Image: ([])` value from showing and instead show a new image title.
+With a slight amendment to the HTML file, I can prevent the empty `Image: ([])` value from showing and instead show a new image title.

 ```html
 {{ if .Hash}}